dbtrail

 2. Test your restores.
 A backup you've never restored is a backup you can't trust.
 Use the PITR guide to validate end-to-end against a staging MySQL periodically.

 3. Monitor backup status.
-Check the dashboard or wire the status API into your monitoring.
+Check bintrail status and the web console (on dbtrail Cloud, the dashboard or status API) and wire them into your monitoring.
 A silently failing schedule is worse than no schedule — it creates a false sense of security.

 4. Keep at least two retention cycles.
 If you snapshot weekly with 30-day retention, you'll always have ~4 good baselines.
 If one is corrupted, you have fallbacks.

 5. Lock down your S3 bucket.
-Dumps are stored at rest in the tenant-prefixed S3 path and may be accessed by multiple team members.
-Restrict the bucket to least-privilege IAM and enable SSE; for BYOS, use a customer-managed KMS key.
+Dumps are stored at rest in your backup bucket and may be accessed by multiple team members.
+Restrict the bucket to least-privilege IAM and enable SSE, preferably with a customer-managed KMS key.

 Next steps